 Be aware of the location of the grey electrical service control panel outside of your building, but don’t tamper with it!
 If a problem occurs, call the District

 Maintain your own plumbing

 You are responsible for maintaining the plumbing that connects to the STEP tank.
-District maintenance personnel will service and maintain all equipment except the plumbing within the house and the sewer line from the house to the tank.
 Know what to do in case of a power failure.
 If a power outage occurs, it is not necessary to call the District.
 Your system is designed to work normally once power returns.

 You Can Help Maintain the STEP System

 Top four ways to protect your STEP system: